viraj10vsm/Question-Database-Fast-API/README.md

 ## Create Virtual Env--> download requirements--> connect MongoDB
 ## Start Server >$ uvicorn index:app --reload

+ADD CSV Questions file to the UPLOAD Questions ENDPOINT as described

 # Interview Question API

 This repository contains a FastAPI-based API that handles CRUD operations for managing interview questions.
 It also supports uploading a CSV file to insert multiple questions into the database in bulk.